-KEQ 2023 IEA Findings and KEQ Response - Project Approval (MP09_0175) No Requirement 2023 IEA Assessment & Recommendation 2023 KEQ Response / Action (b) include a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, which includes a comparison of these results against: The relevant statutory requirements, limits or performance measures/criteria; The monitoring results of previous years; and The relevant predictions in the documents referred to in condition 2(d) of Schedule 2 of this consent. (c) identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance. (d) identify any trends in the monitoring data over the life of the development; (e) identify any discrepancies between the predicted and actual impacts of the development and analyse the potential cause of any significant discrepancies; and (f) describe the measures that would be implemented over the current calendar year to improve the environmental performance of the development.
+KEQ 2023 IEA Findings and KEQ Response - Project Approval (MP09_0175) No Requirement 2023 IEA Assessment & Recommendation 2023 KEQ Response / Action the development over the previous calendar year, which includes a comparison of these results against: • The relevant statutory requirements, limits or performance measures/criteria; • The monitoring results of previous years; and • The relevant predictions in the documents referred to in condition 2(d) of Schedule 2 of this consent. (c) identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance.
 Following consultation with the Planning Secretary and as captured within the 2022 Annual Review and "Post Approval Document Received" email notification, the 2021 Annual Review was identified to have been lodged in October 2022 therefore considered a late submission in accordance with this condition.
 Recommendation: It is recommended that all Annual Reviews are submitted to the Planning Secretary by the end of March each year.
-STATUS: Completed - no further actions required.
-Within 3 months of: (a) The submission of an annual review under Condition 4 above. (b) The submission of an incident report under Condition 7 below. (c) The submission of an audit report under Condition 9 below; or (d) Any modification to the conditions of this consent, (unless the conditions require otherwise), the Applicant must review the strategies, plans, and programs required under this consent, to the satisfaction of the Planning Secretary.
+STATUS: Completed - no further actions required. (a) The submission of an annual review under Condition 4 above. (b) The submission of an incident report under Condition 7 below. (c) The submission of an audit report under Condition 9 below; or (d) Any modification to the conditions of this consent, (unless the conditions require otherwise), the Applicant must review the strategies, plans, and programs required under this consent, to the satisfaction of the Planning Secretary.
 Where this review leads to revisions in any such document, then within 4 weeks of the review the revised document must be submitted for the approval of the Planning Secretary.
 Note: The purpose of this condition is to ensure that strategies, plans and programs are regularly updated to incorporate any measures recommended to improve environmental performance of the development.
-Assessment: The management plans and strategies which are applicable to this condition are as follows: Environmental Management Strategy - dated Dec 2015 Air Quality Management Plan - dated May 2019 Blast Management Plan - dated May 2019 Noise Management Plan - dated April 2022 Heritage Management Plan - dated December 2015 Water Management Plan - dated May 2019 Traffic Management Plan - dated December 2015 Tetratheca Juncea Translocation Plan - dated January 2019 Biodiversity Offset Strategy - dated July 2013 Landscape and Rehabilitation Management Plan - dated March 2020 Biodiversity Offset Area Management Plan - dated April 2021 There is no evidence within the respective strategies, plans and programs required under this consent to demonstrate that a review has taken place within the requirements of this condition.
+Assessment: The management plans and strategies which are applicable to this condition are as follows: Environmental Management Strategy - dated Dec 2015 Air Quality Management Plan -dated May 2019 Blast Management Plan - dated May 2019 Noise Management Plan - dated April 2022 Heritage Management Plan - dated December 2015 Water Management Plan - dated May 2019 Traffic Management Plan - dated December 2015 Tetratheca Juncea Translocation Plan - dated January 2019 Biodiversity Offset Strategy - dated July 2013 Landscape and Rehabilitation Management Plan - dated March 2020 Biodiversity Offset Area Management Plan - dated April 2021 There is no evidence within the respective strategies, plans and programs required under this consent to demonstrate that a review has taken place within the requirements of this condition.
 Recommendation: Ensure that all strategies, plans and programs required under this consent are updated to include a document control or similar so that revision dates are clear to the reader.
 Opportunities to improve notification systems are recommended to be reviewed to ensure programs are revised within the timeframes as required under this consent.
 RESPONSE: KEQ acknowledges the review, revision, completion of agency consultation and re-submission of statutory management plans requires significant improvement.
 In 2023, KEQ has implemented a new document template, document control system (inclusive of Document ID and version numbers, and a consolidated document history table) as well as a new Management Plan register to enable improved timeliness of document updates when revision triggers are reached.
 ACTIONS: Refer to constituent management plan conditions for individual actions.
 STATUS: Completed - document management system.